Shenzhen Special Economic Zone

 The Shenzhen Special Economic Zone (深圳经济特区) is a special economic zone (SEZ) of China.
 One of four special economic zones (SEZ) established in May 1980, it was the first SEZ created by Deng Xiaoping, and, like the other three zones, was modeled after Ireland's Shannon Free Zone.

 Until 2010, the Shenzhen Special Economic Zone comprised four of the nine districts of Shenzhen City in Guangdong Province, namely Luohu, Futian, Nanshan, and Yantian, with a total area of 493 km^{2}.
 In 2010, it was expanded to include the rest of the city, substantially increasing the geographical size of the SEZ.

 History

 Initially, the Shenzhen Special Economic Zone applied to part of Shenzhen as opposed to the entire municipality.

 The celebration of the 40th Anniversary of the Shenzhen Special Economic Zone was held on 14 October 2020.

+Shenzhen's exponential growth in development since the 1980s was largely driven by heavy foreign investment, primarily from Hong Kong and Singapore.
+Investors were offered tax-based incentives through their real estate deals, lower labor costs, and easy trade regulations in return for foreign funds.
+All of these factors encouraged not just financial gain, but entire companies to look into expanding into China and investing in Shenzhen.
+This is demonstrated by the relocation of various export-oriented manufacturing firms to Shenzhen.
+This history of offering a safe and reliable method of investing for clients is what allowed Shenzhen to become one of China's fastest-growing industrial centers.

+Throughout the late 1990's to the early 2000's, Shenzhen began to transition from labor-intensive industries toward technology and innovation-driven industries.
+Similar, to how early San Francisco transitioned into one of the largest and most renowned innovation capitals of the world.
+Shenzhen did not have an uber or an apple, but paved the way for successes of tech giants like Huawei and Tencent.
+Government Investment and allocation of money has continually gone towards research, innovation incentives, and electronics manufacturing, allowing Shenzhen to rise in the rankings of not just one of the top leading centers for tech development and entrepreneurship in China but also in the World.